gwen-interpreter/gwen/README.md

 > Gwen = [G]iven [W]hen Th[en]

-We wanted to build a behavior driven automation tool that could use Gherkin to automate acceptance testing and robotic processing with little or no coding required on behalf of the user.
+We wanted to build a behavior driven automation tool that could use Gherkin to automate acceptance testing and robotic processing with little to no coding effort required on behalf of the user.
 So we developed an interpreter to read Gherkin features as input and produce executing instructions as output through automation engines that can be developed and shared.

 What engines are available?
 ---------------------------

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - Our first engine is the gwen-web engine that we built on top of Selenium.
-You can download and use it for web automation without having to develop code to interact with Selenium.
+You can download and use it for web automation without having to develop code to interact with the WebDriver API.

 Links